KarishmaDaga/course-notes/cisc221.md

 Abstraction is the process of removing or hiding irrelevant details.
 Everything is just a sequence of bits (binary digits).
 There are two possible values for a bit, and those values can have arbitrary labels such as up/down, left/right, 0/1, on/off, pass/fail.
 Since there can be k places and 2 choices for each, there are 2^k combinations.

-# Chapter 2 Readings
-# CISC 221: Week 2 Readings
+# CISC 221: Data Representations Readings
 Since the structure of the course is flipped, a majority of the learning is through readings.
 Chapter 2 covers data representation.
 See the notes [here](cisc221week2r.md) or below: